415 West 1st Avenue, Suite 102,

 Concealed Weapons Applications:

-Applications for concealed weapons (handguns permits) are available only during office hours.
-An applicant must appear in the sheriff’s office and provide valid identification and proof of residency prior to making application.
+Applications for concealed weapons (handguns permits) are available only during office / courthouse hours.
+An applicant must personally appear in the sheriff’s office and provide valid identification and proof of residency prior to making application.

-Permits are currently $10 and valid for 4 years.
+Basic permits are currently $10, Enhanced Permits are $100 and the “Gold Card” permit is $70.
 South Dakota permits are honored in several other states.
 For a full picture of how the permits are administered, please follow this link for more information.

 The process of making an application for a concealed weapons permit takes between 10 and 20 minutes so please plan accordingly.